Midnight Labs · Ecosystem Blueprint

 The Technical Layer

 The infrastructure that makes institutional knowledge findable and learning data useful.
-MCP implementation, knowledge architecture, and building the connection between how people work and what the organisation learns from that work.
+MCP implementation, knowledge architecture, and the connection between how people work and what the organisation learns from that work.

 05 The Technical Bridge